Farata/angulartypescript/readme.md

 You can read more about configuring multiple apps in the same project here: https://yakovfain.com/2017/04/06/angular-cli-multiple-apps-in-the-same-project

+Consider watching videos where Yakov Fain shows how to build apps from scratch using Angular CLI: http://bit.ly/2iiKjDV

 For Angular training inquiries send an email to training @ faratasystems.com